-But do you ever look at the sole of the shoe (Louboutins not withstanding!) to determine if they'll be slippery or not?
-Nope!
+But do you ever look at the sole of the shoe (Louboutins notwithstanding!) to determine if they'll be slippery or not?
+Probably not!

-How to Make Shoes Less Slippery
+How to Make Shoes Less Slippery & Non-Slip

-4. Use Adhesive bandages
+1. Use Adhesive Bandages

 A less permanent way on how to put traction on shoes: adhesive bandages.
 By placing bandages adhesive side down on the soles of your shoes, the rough surface on the band-aid will help grip the floor, so your feet stay on it!